bzm3r/transpose-timing-tests/POST.md

 (Side note: [vulkan.gpuinfo.org](https://vulkan.gpuinfo.org/) is a good source for checking out which Vulkan extensions a particular device driver supports, and how well supported, in general, an extension is.
 To check out the latter click on `Extensions` in the top bar, and type in the name of the extension you are interested in (e.g. `VK_EXT_subgroup_size_control`).
 Note that `VK_EXT_subgroup_size_control` isn't commonly supported, and the situation is particularly woolly on mobile.)

 Therefore, we tried a "hybrid approach" specifically designed for Intel devices, which mixes the threadgroup and subgroup approaches.
-Our implementation of matrix transposition executes `lg(n)` (n being the number of bits in the bitmap) "shuffle operations".
-First, 16x16 blocks of the 32x32 matrix are shuffled across, then 8x8 blocks, and so on.
-To do an N/2 x N/2 block shuffle, you need at least N threads in a subgroup.
-Therefore, if we know N, we can shuffle the blocks smaller than N using the subgroup approach, and leave the larger blocks to the threadgroup approach.
+Our implementation of matrix transposition executes `lg(n)` (n being the number of bits in the bitmap) "block swap operations".
+First, 16x16 blocks of the 32x32 matrix are swapped with their opposing neighbours, then 8x8 blocks are swapped, and so on.
+To do a N/2 x N/2 block swap, you need at least N threads in a subgroup.
+Therefore, if we know N, we can swap blocks smaller than N using the subgroup approach, and leave the larger blocks to the threadgroup approach.
 N should be available to kernels via the `gl_SubgroupSize` constant.

 Doing this, we discovered a bug on Intel devices!
 The `gl_SubgroupSize` variable reports only the maximum logical size of a subgroup (32), instead of the size selected by the shader compiler.
 To get around this issue, we calculated subgroup size as [`gl_WorkgroupSize/gl_NumSubgroups`](https://github.com/bzm3r/transpose-timing-tests/blob/a78b46523cecd5483ea154ccc34080f581dda413/kernels/templates/transpose-HybridShuffleAdaptive32-template.comp#L51).